sourcegraph/handbook/content/product/index.md

 ## Feature reference

-We have a several feature matrix pages:
+We have a several feature reference matrices:

 - [Features by maturity](features_maturity.md)
 - [Features by tier](features_tiers.md)